 “Bernard Clavel, a French writer whose father was a baker, wrote that the bakeshop was on the way to local saltworks, and that his mother would open up at five in the morning so that the salters could buy bread on their way to work.
 His father sold bread to the wine-growers, some of whom gave a cask a wine in exchange, and to the wood-cutter (huge eight-pound loaves), who in return would deliver the wood needed to fire the bread-oven.
 When the baker ran out of salt, he would drive up to the saltworks to pick up a sack, paid for – in bread.” [see Clavel's introduction to The Book of Bread, by Jerome Assire, Flammarion, 1996, Cited in Cooking with Fire in Public Spaces, Friends of Dufferin Grove Park.]

-As much as people hunger for bread, they also hunger for the kind and quality of relationship that produces good bread.
-A mud oven is only as miraculous as the dirt it’s made from; how wonderful that the simple act of making an oven can give people a confidence in their own ability to participate in and enrich their own lives!
+A mud oven is as miraculous as the dirt and hands that make it; how wonderful that the simple act of making an oven can give people a confidence in their own ability to participate in and enrich their own lives!

 – Kiko Denzer